microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 ### A Basic Two-Agent Conversation Example

-Once the participating agents are constructed properly, one can start a multi-agent conversation session by an initialization step as shown in following code:
+Once the participating agents are constructed properly, one can start a multi-agent conversation session by an initialization step as shown in the following code:
 ```python
 # the assistant receives a message from the user, which contains the task description
 user_proxy.initiate_chat(